 You can then fill a sink or bathtub with warm (not hot) water, and place your cat inside.
 Gently massage a cat-safe shampoo into your cat’s fur, and rinse her off.

 You must use a cat-specific shampoo as felines and humans have a different skin pH.
 This means that human shampoo will damage a cat’s skin.

 Cat bathing should always be considered a last resort.
 Your pet will prefer to take care of her own needs.
 If she’s unable to do so, professional help is advisable.

 How Often Should I Wash Blankets and Cat Beds?

 Cleaning your cat’s belongings can be a tough balancing act.
 On the one hand, felines prefer something with a familiar scent.
 But, if left too long, your cat’s bed can make an entire house smell.

 Ideally, a cat’s bed should be just as clean as your own bed.
 This means that you should wash your pet’s bed and blankets at least once a week.

 Some cats seem to lose interest in a bed when it’s been washed.
 Pet owners are often concerned that this is because the blankets no longer smell welcoming.

-The most common explanation for this is that you have used a scented laundry detergent.
+The most common explanation is that you have used a scented laundry detergent.
 Avoid this when washing your pet’s belongings.
 A neutral-scented bed and blankets will encourage your cat to add their own aroma.

-If your cat remains reluctant to use its bed, you should put an item of clothing in there.
+If your cat remains reluctant to use her bed, you should put an item of clothing in there.
 This can be alternated every day to avoid bad smells.
 The presence of your scent will be appealing to your pet.